mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/README.md

 ### Features PID and enhanced Stanley controllers

-- Original project redeveloped into a modularized and enhanced simulation environment
+- Original UoT project redeveloped into a modularized and enhanced simulation environment

 - Includes additions for detailed readouts of runtime performance metrics and feedback measurements used by the controllers